Supersaturation and stability for forbidden subposet problems: Stability of maximum butterfly-free families

 As a function of $x$ it is a polynomial with no multiple roots, therefore between $l-2$ and $2l-1$ it is a concave function with one maximum.
 Its derivative is

-If $x \le (2-\varepsilon)l$, then for any $i \ge (1-\varepsilon/2)l$ the $j$th product in the sum is at least $\varepsilon$ fraction of the product to substract.
+If $x \le (2-\varepsilon)l$, then any product in the sum is at least an $\varepsilon$ fraction of the product to subtract.
 Thus if $l$ is large enough the derivative is positive and thus the function is increasing.
 As $x$ is a monotone increasing function of $m$, the claim holds. \end{proof}

 After all these preliminary results we are ready to state and prove the stability result on 2-Sperner families.
+Let us remind the reader that we would like to obtain a lemma that states that if a 2-Sperner family $\cF$ is very different from the largest one(s) (i.e. that/those in $\Sigma^*(n,2)$), then it should be much smaller than the extremal size.
+The parameter with the which we measure this difference is the number of sets in $\cF$ that do not belong to the closest extremal family, i.e. $\min|\cF\setminus \cF^*|$ where the minimum is taken over the families in $\Sigma^*(n,2)$.

-\begin{lemma} For every $\varepsilon > 0$, there exists an $n_0$, such that the following holds: if $n\ge n_0$, $m\le \binom{(1-\varepsilon)n}{\lfloor n/2\rfloor}$ and $\cF \subseteq 2^{[n]}$ is a $2$-Sperner family with the property that for any $\cF^*\in \Sigma^*(n,2)$ we have $|\cF \setminus\cF^*| \ge m$, then the following upper bound holds on the size of $\cF$:
+\begin{lemma} For every $\varepsilon > 0$, there exists an $n_0$ such that the following holds: if $n\ge n_0$, $m\le \binom{(1-\varepsilon)n}{\lfloor n/2\rfloor}$ and $\cF \subseteq 2^{[n]}$ is a $2$-Sperner family with the property that for any $\cF^*\in \Sigma^*(n,2)$ we have $|\cF \setminus\cF^*| \ge m$, then the following upper bound holds on the size of $\cF$:

 \end{lemma}